MedARC-AI/med-lm-envs/environments/k_qa/README.md

 - Use `-a` / `--env-args` to pass environment-specific configuration as a JSON object.

 ### How it works
-1. The llm model produces an answer to each `Question`.
+1. The LLM agent produces a free-form answer to a `Question`.
-2. Convert answers by the LLM into atomic statements
-3. `ClaimExtractorParser` prompts the `extractor_model` to extract atomic `claims` from the answer.
+2. An `extractor` rubric prompts the `extractor_model` to decompose the answer into atomic `claims`.
+These are stored internally.
-4. The `judge_model` evaluates entailment/contradiction between predicted claims and gold claims to compute:
+3. A `scorer` rubric then uses the `judge_model` to evaluate entailment and contradiction between the model's claims and the gold claims to compute metrics.
-   - must-have claims  by (`comprehensiveness`).
-   - Contradictions against gold claims by (`hallucination_rate`).
+   - `comprehensiveness` is calculated based on how many "must have" gold claims are entailed by the model's claims.
+   - `hallucination_rate` is calculated based on how many of the model's claims contradict any of the gold claims.

 ### Environment Arguments